deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 ***Krrkktnkk “Kirk” A’ktnnzzik’tk***

 A reunion decades in the making turned out…quite low-key, in fact.
-A gentle nudge in the large-arm, and a soft, almost timid “...Hey,” and when Kirk turned around.
+A gentle nudge in the large-arm, and a soft, almost timid “…Hey,” and when Kirk turned around.

-“...Kevin!”
+“…Kevin!”

 “Hey, Kirk.”